adityatelange/hugo-PaperMod/README.md

 -   SEO Friendly.
 -   Muliple Author support.
 -   Search Page
--   No webpack, nodejs and other depedencies required to edit the theme :)
+-   No webpack, nodejs and other depedencies required to edit the theme.

 Read this post For More Details => [hugo-PaperMod - Features](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/)

 Release ChangeLog has info about stuff added: [Releases](https://github.com/adityatelange/hugo-PaperMod/releases)

-Huge thanks to contributors for making this theme better :)
+Huge thanks to contributors for making this theme better 🙌

 ---

-## Social-Icons/Share-Icons
+## Social-Icons/Share-Icons 🖼️

 Read this post For More Details => [Social-Icons](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-icons/)

 ---

-## FAQs / How To's
+## FAQs / How To's 🙋

 Read this post For More Details => [How To's Guide](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-how-to/)